knicklabs/sup/README.md

 1. Download the latest release from [releases](https://github.com/knicklabs/sup/releases).
 2. Copy the binary to the desired directory on your computer.
+3. Rename the binary to `sup` or `sup.exe` (on Windows).
-3. Add the path to that directory to your path.
+4. Add the path to that directory to your path.

 Here's an example of how to add a directory to your path in bash: